 An early post card from the 1930s showing the mansion before the earthquake.

 On both ends, the front of the mansion has round two-story towers with a conicle or "witch's cap" roof.
 The north side had the two towers; a brick octagonal castle tower and a huge foundation and pillars for a balcony on the 6th and 7th story observation tower.
 The house grew to appear top-heavy and lopsided.
+A devastating architectural mistake as the earthquake caused the towers to be removed along with most of the 5th floor.

 Post card showing the rear view, 1940s.

-Pre-1906 showing south-east corner.
+Pre-1906 showing the south-east corner.
 The sandstone 3-story chimney would fall during the earthquake, leaving a scar on the mansion to this day.
 The chimney was not rebuilt and the opening boarded up and left unfinished.

-Sarah was very generous with her wealth.
-She kept building in order to keep the local carpenters and craftsmen employed.
-She enjoyed being the architect planning and designing each addition or remodel.
 She gave to local charities anonymously and donated funds to the hospital named after her husband in New Haven.
 She had domestic staff, gardeners, and orchard workers, all paid higher than the going rate.
 And, were provided two meals per day.
 The bell tower rang twice each work day.
 She provided homes on the estate for several employees and their families.
 Sarah wanted loyalty and longevity from her employees.
+She enjoyed helping them.
+Much to the chagrin of the locals, she employed several Japanese workers for the ranch, gardens, and domestics.
 Some people remained with her for over 20 years.

 No comments: